aruba/central-python-workflows/hierarchy-visualizer/README.md

 - Ensure your credentials file is valid and in JSON or YAML format.
 - Make sure all required dependencies are installed (`pip install -r requirements.txt`).
-- If you encounter diagram generation errors, verify GraphViz is properly installed by reviewing the steps in [Setup](#setup).
+- If you encounter diagram generation errors, verify GraphViz is properly installed by reviewing the steps in [Installation](#installation).
 - If you encounter other issues, please reach out to [Aruba Automation](mailto:aruba-automation@hpe.com)

 ## Support